jmmv/pkg_comp/INSTALL.md

   the --sysconfdir argument) under which pkg_comp will search for its configuration files.

-The following flags are specific to pkg_comp's 'configure' script:

-* --with-atf
-  Possible values: yes, no, auto.
-  Default: auto.

-  Enables usage of ATF to build (and later install) the tests.

-  Setting this to 'yes' causes the configure script to look for ATF unconditionally and abort if not found.
-Setting this to 'auto' lets configure perform the best decision based on availability of ATF.
-  Setting this to 'no' explicitly disables ATF usage.

-  When support for tests is enabled, the build process will generate the test programs and will later install them into the tests tree.
-  Running 'make check' or 'make installcheck' from within the source directory will cause these tests to be run with Kyua (assuming it is also installed).

 ### Run the tests!

-Lastly, after a successful installation (and assuming you built the sources with support for ATF), you should periodically run the tests from the final location to ensure things remain stable.
-Do so as
+Lastly, after a successful installation, you should periodically run the tests from the final location to ensure things remain stable.
+Do so as follows:
-follows:

     $ kyua test -k /usr/local/tests/pkg_comp/Kyuafile